ivanvorobei/SPStorkController/README.md

 ### About
 Controller **as in Apple Music, Podcasts and Mail** apps.
 Simple adding close button and centering arrow indicator.
 Customizable height.
 Using custom `TransitionDelegate`.

 Alert you can find in [SPAlert](https://github.com/IvanVorobei/SPAlert) project.
+It support diffrents presets, some animatable.

 If you like the project, don't forget to `put star ★` and follow me on GitHub: